EchoMaria123/Movie-Booking-System/README.md

     python bookingSystem.py
     ```
     to run the project
-  * also don't forget to download all the packages if needed :)
+  * also do not forget to download all the packages if needed :)